PE Subject Leader: Mr Barron

 - The school played regular matches in the school football league.

 - Pupils in Year 5&6 have represented the school at a cross-country championship.

 - The school has met all the criteria for the gold active schools award for 2020/21 (the award is currently on hold).

 - 94% of pupils have developed their personal best distance in 'Tracktime'.

-- Four after school sports clubs (football, netball, multi-skills and dodgeball) take place every week, in total 125 pupils attend.
+- Eight after school activity clubs (football, netball, multi-skills, dodgeball and gymnastics) have taken place this school year, in total 135 pupils attend.

 - Inspirational sporting books have been purchased for the new library and have had positive feedback from pupils.